gergelykovacs/designpatterns/README.md

 *(and check out the Console tab for output)*.

 The language is used: *Java*

-If a pattern is implemented it will be checked *(implemented: 22/23)*.

 The *UML* diagram collection is available here: [GoF Design Pattern UMLs](https://www.evernote.com/shard/s391/sh/71a97ec4-a15d-4c1e-9b78-0cc32d5fced5/9108677f96380fe4074717d53f968be0 "GoF Design Pattern UMLs").